ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ![Title and description jekyll seo](/images/jekyll-seo-meta-description.jpg) {: .right .half}

 Every blog post should have a unique title and description.
 Many bloggers do not bother about having a unique description.
-And Google will consider that first paragraph as your description and show it in the search result snippet.
+If you don't specify one then Google will consider the first paragraph of the page(or post) as the description and show it in the search result snippet.

+This may not always be accurate.
+I recommend using a custom description which will have the main keyword and briefly describes the whole article.
 <div class="clear"></div>

 ![Jekyll seo meta description](/images/jekyll-seo-meta-description-wrong.jpg)